cjacker/opensource-toolchain-rp2040/README.md

 git submodule update --init
 ```

-You can put pico-sdk system-wide or use it within your project. here we put it system-wide
+You can put pico-sdk system-wide or use it within your project. here put it system-wide

 ```
 sudo mv pico-sdk /opt
 ```

-And set `PICO_SDK_PATH` to the SDK location (here is `/opt/pico-sdk`) in your environment, or pass it (-DPICO_SDK_PATH=/opt/pico-sdk) to cmake later.
+And set `PICO_SDK_PATH` to the SDK location `/opt/pico-sdk` in your environment, or pass it (-DPICO_SDK_PATH=/opt/pico-sdk) to cmake later.

 After SDK setup, you can fetch the `pico-examples` and try to build it.